jfwalker/EdgeTest/README.md

-# PHAIL
+# EdgeTest
-PHylogenetic Analysis Into Lineages
+Formely (PHylogenetic Analysis Into Lineages), name has been changed for developments in another repo

 Currently under significant developments (Although early EdgeTest.py is ready) There should be a lot more coming shortly